hangle/Notecard/documents/DesignNotes/appearance.md

 <p>The directory in which the Notecard program is executed is <br />
 termed the 'home' directory.
 The 'appearance.ini' file in <br />
 the 'home' directory is applied to the script files in 'home' <br />
-directory and to all  script files in its subdirectories.   </p>
+directory and to all  script files in its subdirectories. <br />

-<p>An 'appearance.ini' directory within a 'home' subdirectory <br />
+An 'appearance.ini' directory within a 'home' subdirectory <br />
 is applied to just the script files in that directory.   </p>

 <p>In the event that 'appearance.ini' files are in both the <br />